-We are delighted to announce our confirmed speakers for the EWIC 2020 conference
+We are delighted to announce our confirmed speakers for the EWIC 2023 conference.

-Joel Pearson is Professor of Cognitive Neuroscience at the University of New South Wales (UNSW), a National Health and Medical Research Council fellow and founder of UNSW Future Minds Lab, MindX and Agile Science.
+Joel Pearson is Professor of Cognitive Neuroscience at the University of New South Wales (UNSW), an Australian Research Council Future Fellow at Future Minds Lab, MindX and Agile Science.

 Celebrating a decade in 2019, UNSW Future Minds Lab is a global first, hands on, human-centred research lab/agency exploring the Psychology and Neuroscience of design, innovation and entrepreneurship, cognitive optimisation and the future of work and education.
 UNSW Future Minds Lab is creating products and services from its discoveries to deepen our collective understanding and build a better world.

 Emily Holmes, PhD, DClinPsych is a Professor in Psychology at the Department of Psychology, Uppsala University, Sweden.
 She is also affiliated to the Karolinska Institute's Department of Clinical Neuroscience, and is a Visiting Professor of Clinical Psychology at the Department of Psychiatry, University of Oxford, UK.

 Holmes received her degree in Experimental Psychology at the University of Oxford, UK.
 She is also a clinician and completed a clinical psychology training doctorate at Royal Holloway University of London, and a PhD in Cognitive Neuroscience in Cambridge, UK.

 She is an Associate Editor for Behaviour Research and Therapy.
 She serves on the Board of Trustees of the research charity "MQ; transforming mental health".
 She was elected to the Swedish Academy of Sciences in 2019.

 Holmes' research group is particularly curious about mental imagery and emotion.
 Holmes' research has demonstrated that mental imagery has a more powerful impact on emotion than its verbal counterpart.